Visit the Painted Mosque in Tetovo From Skopje by Public Bus

 Skopje Bus Station and Buying Tickets

 There’s scant information online about the bus service from Skopje to Tetovo.
-I found a timetable on Balkan Viator which is a bus aggregator, holding bus times for a number of routes in the area.
-You can’t book tickets online, but there’s a ticket office at Skopje Coach Station which you’ll find underneath the arches of the railway station.
-Be aware there are two different areas underneath the train station.
-You’re looking for the part of the station with full size long distance coaches and a covered waiting area with seating and a proper ticket office.
-If you are in the stands for the red double decker city buses, you’re in the wrong place.
+I found a timetable on Balkan Viator, a bus aggregator, listing bus times for several routes in the area.
+You can’t book tickets online, but there’s a ticket office at Skopje Coach Station, which you’ll find underneath the arches of the railway station.
+Be aware that there are two different areas underneath the train station.
+You’re looking for the part of the station with full-size long-distance coaches and a covered waiting area with seating and a proper ticket office.
+If you are in the stands for the red double-decker city buses, you’re in the wrong place.

-Possibly a recent development, because I really didn’t spot it when we booked, but there is currently one bus in and out of the city each day, you can purchase online through Flixbus.
-The times may not suit, but if you’re anxious about the bus trip, it’s definitely an option to consider for one or both ways.
+Possibly a recent development, because I really didn’t spot it when we booked, but there is currently one bus in and out of the city each day, and you can purchase online through Flixbus.
+The times may not suit, but if you’re anxious about the bus trip, it’s definitely worth considering for one or both ways.

 Bus Information

-- Frequency: buses run roughly every 30 minutes throughout the day, first out 04:15, Last back 21.55 – according to the timetable, which I would not 100% rely on – but should be little chance of getting stranded
+• Frequency: buses run roughly every 30 minutes throughout the day, first out 04:15, Last back 21.55 – according to the timetable, which I would not 100% rely on – but there should be little chance of getting stranded

 Reviews of the bus station are pretty dire!
-Dirty station, fees added to access the platform as well as the toilet plus a less than stellar service.
+Dirty station, fees added to access the platform and the toilet, plus less-than-stellar service.
 All I can say is we found it fine.
-I’ve seen worse at Paris Bercy and after the ‘platform ticket purchase drama’ we experienced in Belgrade, this was a walk in the park by comparison!
-It was more straightforward than buying tickets for the local buses in Skopje for Mount Vodno! – different process – check the link ).
+I’ve seen worse at Paris Bercy, and after the ‘platform ticket purchase drama’ we experienced in Belgrade, this was a walk in the park by comparison.
+It was more straightforward than buying tickets for the local buses in Skopje for Mount Vodno! – different process.

-While opinions on the station are variable, our bus was a full size coach, clean and modern and with a toilet on board too.
+While opinions on the station are varied, our bus was a full-size coach, clean and modern, with a toilet on board, too.

-We also took a peak upstairs to look at the rail station.
+We also took a peek upstairs to look at the rail station.
 It was absolutely deserted.
 There are a few local services and no International ones running to Skopje.
-A reminder that buses are often your best bet in the Balkans as trains to many places may be rare or non existent.
+A reminder that buses are often your best bet in the Balkans, as trains to many places may be rare or nonexistent.

 Bus Journey to Tetovo

 The bus station in Tetovo is a little way out, but we didn’t wait for the final stop.
-We followed the crowds getting off the bus in the centre at the roundabout and green market.
-For the return journey we walked to the bus station to be sure of catching the bus back.
+We followed the crowds getting off the bus at the centre, at the roundabout and at the green market.
+For the return journey, we walked to the bus station to be sure we would catch the bus back.

 Tetovo Map With Walking Route

 Here’s a walking route with the main things you are likely to want to see in Tetovo.
 I’ve also added our coffee stop and late lunch stop.
 Both were excellent, but not the only options in Tetovo.
-The route marked is 6km, so very ‘doable’ in a day.
+The marked route is 6km, so it’s very ‘doable’ in a day.

 First Impressions of Tetovo

-We arrived to stalls on the pavement and many more in the Green Market.
-Pigeons (?) in cages and live chickens wandering about, contemplating their fate no doubt!
+We arrived at stalls on the pavement and many more in the Green Market.
+Pigeons (?) in cages and live chickens wandering about, contemplating their fate, no doubt!
 I’m not quite sure what we were expecting, but it felt pretty incongruous compared to the mosque we were searching for.

 But any mild panic was quelled when we stopped off for some coffee.
 Sach Coffee – great espresso, modern, designer surroundings, breakfast cake, excellent Wi-Fi, and staff genuinely happy to see us.
 A league apart from your average Starbucks!

 It’s certainly one of the most beautiful mosques in Macedonia, if not Europe.
-It has a number of names, the Sarena Mosque (Šarena Džamija), Colorful Mosque, Painted Mosque, Pasha Djamija (Prince’s Mosque) or Motley Mosque.
+It has several names: the Sarena Mosque (Šarena Džamija), Colourful Mosque, Painted Mosque, Pasha Džamija (Prince’s Mosque), or Motley Mosque.

 From the street, the Painted Mosque looks more like a grand Ottoman house than a place of worship: low, rectangular, with a tiled roof and colourful exterior walls.
 The setting, with the Šar Mountains rising in the distance, makes the whole ensemble even more dramatic.